sophia-nunez/guide-to-git/docs/advanced/ssh.md

 ---

 ## Introduction
 An **SSH key** is a pair of secure cryptographic keys used to identify you when connecting to remote servers like GitHub.
-When set up, it allows Git to authenticate with GitHub without needing your username and password.
+When set up, it allows Git to authenticate with GitHub without needing your username and password while making a more secure connection.

 ---
 ## Set Up Your SSH Key